germeval2021toxic/SharedTask/index.md

 ## GermEval Workshop @KONVENS 2021

-The GermEval wrkshop will take place on **Monday, 06.09.2021** from 09:00 a.m. to 02:00 p.m. at [KONVENS](https://konvens2021.phil.hhu.de/).
-Please do not forget to [register for the conference](https://konvens2021.phil.hhu.de/registration/), if you want to attend the workshop.
+The GermEval workshop took place on September 6 at [KONVENS 2021](https://konvens2021.phil.hhu.de/) with the following program:

 | Time      | Program |
 | ----------- | ----------- |